dcunited001/dcunited001.github.io/_posts/2018-03-30-semioteleological-revolution-a-sociophysical-phase-change.md

   - multiple acceptable consensus realities
   - gradual psychosocial migration of a group from one consensus reality to another
-    - calculated socioepistemological migration conceived as coldly as a web applications data migration from one SQL database schema to the next.
+    - calculated socioepistemic migration conceived as coldly as a web applications data migration from one SQL database schema to the next.
-    - what do such socioepistemological migrations entail? how do you systematically transform the schemata of various social groups? the answers are dark.
+    - what do such socioepistemic migrations entail? how do you systematically transform the schemata of various social groups? the answers are dark.
     - How do these people handle threats to consensus reality breaking